7 min read

 Right, that was the problem.

-She'd slept in the same room with him for two whole days.
-Because they'd simply slept soundly far apart from each other, as the parties involved, she'd overlooked the meaning of 'sharing a bed,' but those around them naturally might have assigned deeper significance.
+She'd slept in the same room with him for two whole nights.
+Because the parties involved had just slept soundly at a distance from each other, she'd overlooked the meaning of "sharing a bed," but people around them might naturally have attached deeper significance.

 It's natural for Sir Warner to misunderstand.

-"Oh right, there was a rumor that Vigo was engaged to Princess Ana—do you know anything about that?"
+"That reminds me, there was a rumor that Vigo was engaged to Princess Ana—do you happen to know anything about that?"

 If Vigo's explanation had been a lie, she should demand a separate room using that as leverage even now.

-"Don't worry.
+"Do not worry.
 Our lord has never promised marriage to anyone.
-For reference, he made a devotion vow to Goddess Batia, who is critical of extramarital relations, so he can't carelessly commit infidelity.
-You can rest assured."
+For reference—he made a devotional pledge to the goddess Batiya, who takes a dim view of relations outside marriage.
+He cannot commit infidelity carelessly.
+You may rest assured."

 This isn't right.

-Lanthe just closed her mouth and walked while quietly clutching her head.
+Lanthe just closed her mouth and walked, quietly clutching her head.

 "I'm back, Nina!"

-Nina had said she'd wait until Lanthe returned from the church, and she really was still waiting in the dining hall.
-Lanthe took her along and went upstairs together.
+Nina had said she'd wait until she returned from the church, and true to her word, she was still waiting in the dining hall.
+Lanthe collected her and they went upstairs together.

-Nina munched on cookies she'd gotten, despite having eaten lunch twice.
+Nina munched on snacks she'd obtained despite having eaten lunch twice.

 "Yay!"

-Lanthe only hesitated briefly at the entrance to Vigo's room about whether to enter or not.
+Lanthe hesitated at Vigo's room entrance for only a moment.
 It was an empty room anyway.
 The room's owner wouldn't return for several days.

-The two rolled around on the spacious bed reading books.
-They even put cookies on one side of the bed and left the crumbs to scatter as they pleased.
+The two of them sprawled on the spacious bed reading books.
+They even put snacks on one side of the bed and left the crumbs scattered, not caring.

-It's not my bed, but whatever.
-He stubbornly insisted I use this room, so he can take responsibility.
-I don't know either.
+It's not my bed, but so what.
+He stubbornly insisted on using this room, so he can take responsibility.
+I don't care either.
 Hmph.

 Raphlang